quantcast/ios-measurement/README.md

 Integrating Quantcast for Mobile Apps
 ---------------------------------------------

-To integrate Quantcast’s SDK into your iOS app, you must use Xcode 4.5 or later.
-The Quantcast SDK supports apps built for iOS 7.0 and later.
+To integrate Quantcast’s SDK into your iOS app, you must use Xcode 6 or later.
+The Quantcast SDK supports apps built for iOS 7.0 and later due to the use of NSURLSession.

 ### Download the SDK ###

 There are two ways to get the SDK.
-You can download it directly from [the Quantcast website] (https://www.quantcast.com/user/quantcast-app-measurement-sdk.zip "Quantcast Measure for Apps SDK"), or you can use GitHub.
-If you download the file from our site, unzip the file before continuing to the section [Set Up Your Xcode Project] (#set-up-your-xcode-project).
+You can download it directly from [the Quantcast website](https://www.quantcast.com/user/quantcast-app-measurement-sdk.zip "Quantcast Measure for Apps SDK"), or you can use GitHub.
+If you download the file from our site, unzip the file before continuing to the section [Set Up Your Xcode Project](#set-up-your-xcode-project).

 #### (optional) Getting the Quantcast SDK from GitHub ####